pmccarthy/architecture/rfcs/0009-defaults-and-overrides.md

 ### Atomic vs. individually merged policy rules

 There are 2 supported strategies for applying proper Inherited Policies down to the lower levels of the herarchy:
-- **Atomic policy rules:** the bare set of policy rules in a `defaults` or `overrides` block is applied as an atomic piece; i.e., a lower object than the target of the policy, that is evaluated to be potentially affected by the policy, also has an atomic set of rules if another policy is attached to this object, therefore either the _entire_ set of rules declared by the higher (less specific) policy is taken or the _entire_ set rules declared by the lower (more specific) policy is taken (depending if it's `defaults` or `overrides`), but the two sets are never merged into one.
+- **Atomic policy rules:** the bare set of policy rules in a `defaults` or `overrides` block is applied as an atomic piece; i.e., a lower object than the target of the policy, that is evaluated to be potentially affected by the policy, also has an atomic set of rules if another policy is attached to this object, therefore either the _entire_ set of rules declared by the higher (less specific) policy is taken or the _entire_ set of rules declared by the lower (more specific) policy is taken (depending if it's `defaults` or `overrides`), but the two sets are never merged into one.
-- **Merged policy rules:** each _individual_ policy rule within a `defaults` or `overrides` block is compared one to one against lower level policy rules and, when they clash, either one or the other (more specific or less specific) is taken (depending if it's `defaults` or `overrides`), in a way that the final effective policy is a merge between the two policies.
+- **Merged policy rules:** each _individual_ policy rule within a `defaults` or `overrides` block is compared one to one against lower level policy rules and, when they conflict (i.e. have the same key with different values), either one or the other (more specific or less specific) is taken (depending if it's `defaults` or `overrides`), in a way that the final effective policy is a merge between the two policies.

 Each block of `defaults` and `overrides` must specify a `strategy` field whose value is set to either `atomic` or `merge`.
 If omitted, `atomic` is assumed.